francescacraievich/mola-adversarial-nsga2/docs/user-guide/nsga2.md

 Generate an initial population of random solutions.
 Each solution is a "genome" encoding perturbations for the point cloud.

 In our implementation:
-- Population size: 20 individuals
+- Population size: 10-13 individuals (based on reference directions)
+- Reference partitions: 12 (Das-Dennis)
-- Each genome encodes which attack strategy to apply and parameters
+- Each genome has **17 parameters** encoding multiple attack strategies

 ### 2. Fitness Evaluation
 Evaluate each individual by: